-First stop at Walloon is just on 12km from the start.
-The next stop is at Rosewood a further 8.5km at the 20.5km mark.
-A further 17km on riders will be back at Walloon having ridden 37km.
+First stop is at Rosewood at the 20.5km mark.
+A further 17km on riders will be back at Walloon having ridden 37km where there is a rest stop.
 The last 12km will return the rider to the USQ campus bringing up a total of just over 49km.

-As all of the Heritage Bank Ipswich 100 rides are extensions of the previous shorter route, riders have the option to take a short cut when reaching the turning point of this shorter route.
+As all of the Recruitment 24/7 Ipswich 100 rides are extensions of the previous shorter route, riders have the option to take a short cut when reaching the turning point of this shorter route.
 The turn-around point for this ride is the Walloon refreshment stop at the 12.5km point.

 Participants will need to be able to average a speed of no less than 12.5km per hour over 4 hours (including rest stops) to enter this event.
 This ride will suit both road and touring bike cyclists who are new to cycling that would like a training goal that would see them complete this ride.
 We welcome and support those new to cycling and all others that are casual cyclists wishing to take part in this great event.

-49km is a good distance for the casual cyclist capable of averaging between 15 to 20km per hour or those who have limited time but wish to take part in The Heritage Bank Ipswich100 events.
+49km is a good distance for the casual cyclist capable of averaging between 15 to 20km per hour or those who have limited time but wish to take part in Recruitment 24/7 Ipswich100 events.

 The terrain is mostly flat with none of the few hills being too difficult.
 There is a slight climb from the One Mile Creek to just before Karrabin with the steepest part being the crossing of the One Mile Creek.
 There are a couple of ups and downs on the way back from Rosewood to Walloon.
 The rest is as close to flat as you can get in this area.
 Plenty of time has been allowed to ensure participant experience the satisfaction of completing this outstanding 49km ride.

-Once leaving Leichardt the route is mainly lightly populated and the volume of traffic generally low
+Once leaving Leichhardt the route is mainly lightly populated and the volume of traffic generally low